Kakemixen/CrossLFS-nix/README.md

 With a working toolchain, this was the easy part.
 There is currently not any customization.

-No initramfs, so it boots directly to the rootfs on the SDcard.
+No initramfs, so it boots directly to the rootfs on the SD-card.

 ## [WIP] Rootfs